GeiserX/search-by-surname/README.md

 # search-by-surname
-2020 Project - Search Spanish telephone numbers depending on surnames with Infobel and ABC
+Project - Search Spanish telephone numbers depending on surnames with Infobel and ABC Old project from 2020 written in the early days of COVID19, released in 2025.